oroinc/documentation/commerce/user_guide/taxes/product_tax_codes/viewlist.rst

 .. image:: /user_guide/img/taxes/product_tax_codes/All_ProductTaxCodes_Taxes.png
    :class: with-border

-.. note:: To handle big volume of data, use page switcher, increase *View Per Page* or use filters to narrow down the list to just the codes you need.
+.. note:: To handle a big volume of data, use the page switcher, increase *View Per Page* or use filters to narrow down the list to just the codes you need.

 The following information about the Product Tax Codes is available in the Product Tax Codes list: